geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 So maybe you can just you who can discuss any ideas for how to progress on this front.

 ##### **Sieds Lykles** [[00:16:12](https://www.youtube.com/watch?v=gmY_RjZsYys&t=972)]
-So I don't know how much I think I don't know how much time I want to waste more on looking at the gem performance.
+So I don't know how much I think I don't know how much time I want to waste more on looking at the GEMM performance.

 ##### **Chenyu** [[00:16:21](https://www.youtube.com/watch?v=gmY_RjZsYys&t=981)]
 So I've switched to just copying the flash attention example over to you ops.